PPP Loans: We Answer Your Questions

 No. Major banks like Bank of America and Chase, for example, have created an online process.

-Yes.
-To turn the loan into a grant, you must spend at least 60% as payroll.
-(This is a recent change; the original floor was 75%.)
-According to guidance from the American Institute of CPAs, "borrowers must spend at least 60% on payroll or none of the loan will be forgiven."
+To turn the loan into a grant, you must spend at least 75% as payroll.
+You are allowed to use PPP loan proceeds for various other expenses, but that portion of the loan will not be forgiven.
 If the full amount is forgiven, you owe no interest.
 Any unforgiven portion will accrue interest at an annual 1% rate and mature in 2 years with a 6-month deferment.
-Initially, employers had to spend the money in 8 weeks to be eligible for forgiveness, but that was recently changed to 24 weeks.

 It's also essential to keep an eye on your staffing to be eligible for forgiveness: Your loan forgiveness will be reduced if (1) you decrease your full-time employee headcount or (2) you decrease salaries and wages by more than 25% for any employee who made less than $100,000 annualized in 2019.
-You have until Dec.
-31, 2020, to restore your full-time employment and salary levels.
-(Previously, the deadline had been June 30.)
+You have until June 30, 2020, to restore your full-time employment and salary levels for any changes made between February 15, 2020, and April 26, 2020.